SnoreRax/W_Notes/HTB/Lame/Writeup.md

 ![image](https://github.com/user-attachments/assets/cf97ea4b-3da1-4a75-a55f-93a54a0c344e)

-And it's _RCE_ too, but I forgot that doesn't give the full _CVE_ name so...
+And it's _RCE_ too, but I forgot that doesn't give the full _CVE_ ID so...

 ![image](https://github.com/user-attachments/assets/cec19eff-d61f-462d-9939-16d3099d6a3d)